fkarg/fkarg.github.io/staged/shattering-illusion.md

 ourselves and helping everyone else.
 All we ever did was with the best intentions.
 We need our illusions to comfort us.
 To survive, and to exist.

-But reality doesn't care. what _should_ happen is from our perception, it's not part of what reality will do.
+But reality doesn't care.
+What _should_ happen is from our perception, it's not part of what reality will do.
 It's what we would make happen, could we do it.
 But we can't always do that.
 And so sometimes, the illusion shatters.